Splitwise vs HouseKeepr: Which Is Better for Shared Living in 2026?

 - Brand recognition and trust — people have heard of it, which means less convincing required when you ask flatmates to download it

-Where Splitwise Falls Short
+Where Splitwise Falls Short for Shared Living

 The moment you need to: